LoAT-developers/LoAT/docs/index.md

 # Downloading LoAT

-[Here](https://github.com/loat-developers/LoAT/releases) you can find the latests releases of LoAT, including nightly releases.
+[Here](https://github.com/loat-developers/LoAT/releases) you can find the latest releases of LoAT, including nightly releases.
 Older releases can be found [here](https://github.com/aprove-developers/LoAT/releases).

 # Using LoAT